 - I am grateful my blood sugar monitor works today.

 - I am thankful the pot roast turned out nice and tender.

 - I am grateful for the rain.

-The more you express gratitude, the more the act becomes a domino effect.
-You train your mind to look for the positive in situations even when experiences don't turn out the way you wanted.
-I've learned that gratitude helps me focus on solutions instead of problems.
+The more you express gratitude, the more appreciation becomes a part of your daily routine.
+I believe we draw helpful experiences in our life by being more grateful.
+In addition, I've seen PWD focus on the solutions instead of their problems.
 In other words, creativity often lies in appreciation.